-“Ah,” he replied with a faint twinkle on the corners of his mouth, “but what you call ‘natural laws’ seemed always to me to be the portent of a wonderful magic hovering just behind the very structure of things.
+“Ah,” he replied with a faint twinkle on the corners of his mouth.
+“But what you call ‘natural laws’ seemed always to me to be the portent of a wonderful magic hovering just behind the very structure of things.
 No doubt you have grown too weak to exult in the theatrical encore you call monotony.
-You have grown too stupid—forgive me for making so bold—to receive the golden sun and silver moon like a schoolboy who has one sovereign and one shilling in his pocket.”
+You have grown too stupid—forgive me for making so bold—to receive the golden sun and silver moon like a schoolboy who has one sovereign and a shilling in his pocket.”

 I stared at Chesterton, not knowing what to say.

 He continued: “No doubt you think it would be most grand to enter into the story of Jack climbing the magic beanstalk.
-But have you never stopped to fathom the magic of being able to live in a world where there are beanstalks?
+But have you never stopped to fathom the magic of simply living in a world where there are beanstalks?
 No doubt you think it would be quite a glorious thing to live in a world where a fairy godmother can turn a pumpkin into a coach.
 But have you ever stopped to consider the sheer adventure of being alive in a world where there are mothers and where there are pumpkins?”

-“No,” I replied, “I can’t say that I have ever did consider things from that point of view.”
+“No,” I replied, “I can’t say that I ever considered things from that point of view.”

 “Don’t you see,” he continued.
 “Strange, peculiar and glorious things happen all the time, but their sheer regularity blinds you to the magic.
 Your problem is not a want of wonders, but a want of wonder.
-The poet John Donne once remarked that there ‘There is nothing that God hath established in the constant course of Nature, and which therefore is done everyday, but would seem a miracle, and exercise our admiration, if it were done but once.’”
+You’ll find everything you need to know in your poets.
+One of the best poets is John Donne.
+He is the one who remarked that ‘There is nothing that God hath established in the constant course of Nature, and which therefore is done everyday, but would seem a miracle, and exercise our admiration, if it were done but once.’”

 “I guess I never thought of it that way,” I stammered.
-“But still, I would like to have a real adventure like those in the books I am reading.”
+“But still, I would like to have a real adventure like those in the books I’ve been reading.”

-“My friend,” he said reflectively, “you are living in an adventure!
-The imaginative fiction you are reading is good, but only if it succeeds in awakening within you the elemental sense of wonder you had when you were young.
+“My friend,” he said, adopting a tone of patience, “you are living in an adventure.
+Let the imaginative fiction you read awaken within you the elemental sense of wonder you had when you were young.
 When you were young you did not need fairy tales because mere life was interesting enough.
-Golden apples in the stories should refresh the forgotten moment when you found they were green.
+Golden apples in the stories should refresh the forgotten moment when you delighted to find they were green.
 In the tales rivers run with wine only to help you remember, for one wild moment, the extraordinary fact that they run with water.”

 After a pause he exclaimed, “Read Alexander Schmemann.
 You’ll find everything you need to know in the there.”